 Applying to graduate school can seem like a daunting task.
 This guide is designed to make the process easier.
-Here is what you need to know.
+Important details are below, and you can get more tips on our What Makes a Strong Application? page.

 Requirements for Admission